reconhub/learn/content/post/practical-stegen.md

 ## X-squared = 0.6562, df = 1, p-value = 0.4179
 ```

-Here, the p-value of 0.418 suggests illness is not related to gender
+Here, the p-value of 0.418 suggests illness is not associated with
-either.
+gender either.

 </details>